+Introduction to Current Research: Read More [+]

 Rules & Requirements

 Prerequisites: Consent of instructor

 Hours & Format

 Fall and/or spring: 15 weeks - 1 hour of lecture per week

 Additional Details

 Subject/Course Level: Astronomy/Graduate

 Grading: Offered for satisfactory/unsatisfactory grade only.

 Instructor: de Pater

+Introduction to Current Research: Read Less [-]

 ASTRON C290C Cosmology 2 Units

+Terms offered: Spring 2018, Fall 2017, Spring 2017

-Rules & Requirements
+Cosmology: Read More [+] Rules & Requirements

 Repeat rules: Course may be repeated for credit.
-Course may be

-repeated for credit when topic changes.

 Hours & Format

 Fall and/or spring: 15 weeks - 2 hours of seminar per week

 Additional Details

 Subject/Course Level: Astronomy/Graduate

 Grading: Offered for satisfactory/unsatisfactory grade only.

 Instructors: White, Cohn

 Also listed as: PHYSICS C290C

+Cosmology: Read Less [-]

 ASTRON 292 Seminar 1 - 2 Units

+Terms offered: Spring 2018, Fall 2017, Spring 2017

 In addition to the weekly colloquium, the Department offers seminars in advanced topics, several of which are announced at the beginning of each semester.
 A maximum of 5 units may be taken per semester with a

 limitation of 2 in any one section.

-Rules & Requirements
+Seminar: Read More [+] Rules & Requirements

 Repeat rules: Course may be repeated for credit.
-Course may be

-repeated for credit when topic changes.

 Hours & Format

 Fall and/or spring: 15 weeks - 2 hours of seminar per week

 Additional Details

 Subject/Course Level: Astronomy/Graduate

 Grading: Offered for satisfactory/unsatisfactory grade only.

+Seminar: Read Less [-]

 ASTRON C292 Planetary Science Seminar 1 Unit

+Terms offered: Spring 2018, Fall 2017, Spring 2017

 The departments of Astronomy and Earth and Planetary Science offer a joint research seminar in advanced topics in planetary science, featuring speakers drawn from graduate students, postdoctoral researchers, faculty, and visiting scholars.
 Topics will span planetary interiors; surface morphology; atmospheres; dynamics; planet formation; and astrobiology.
 Speakers will vary from semester to semester.
 Meetings will be held once a week for 1 hour each, and the schedule of speakers will be determined on the first day of class.
 To pass the class, participants will be required to give a 30-minute presentation, either on their own research or on recent results from the literature.

-Rules & Requirements

-Repeat rules: Course may be repeated for credit when topic changes.
+Planetary Science Seminar: Read More [+]

 Hours & Format

 Fall and/or spring: 15 weeks - 1-1 hours of seminar per week

 Additional Details

 Subject/Course Level: Astronomy/Graduate

 Grading: Offered for satisfactory/unsatisfactory grade only.

 Also listed as: EPS C292

+Planetary Science Seminar: Read Less [-]

-ASTRON 298 Directed Group Study 1 - 4 Units Tutorial for groups of two or three students.
+ASTRON 298 Directed Group Study 1 - 4 Units

+Terms offered: Fall 2017, Fall 2016, Spring 2016 Tutorial for groups of two or three students.
+Directed Group Study: Read More [+]

 Rules & Requirements

 Repeat rules: Course may be repeated for credit.
-Course may be

-repeated for credit when topic changes.

 Hours & Format

 Fall and/or spring: 15 weeks - 0 hours of independent study per week

 Additional Details

 Subject/Course Level: Astronomy/Graduate

 Grading: Offered for satisfactory/unsatisfactory grade only.

+Directed Group Study: Read Less [-]

 ASTRON 299 Advanced Study and Research 2 - 12 Units

+Terms offered: Spring 2018, Fall 2017, Spring 2017 Advanced Study and Research: Read More [+]

 Rules & Requirements

 Repeat rules: Course may be repeated for credit.
-Course may be

-repeated for credit when topic changes.

 Hours & Format

 Fall and/or spring: 15 weeks - 2-12 hours of independent study per

 week

 Additional Details

 Subject/Course Level: Astronomy/Graduate

 Grading: Letter grade.